丨SINCE 2019

 Shared household Set a primary download device; avoid same-title on >2 devices; rentals on 1 device only.
 Use one naming scheme/folder tree; avoid duplicates; centralize DRM-free files for easy access.

-With this split, I don’t have to “pick a side”—my prep and play Prime content in the Official App, while my DRM-free personal videos stay neatly organized in StreamFab.
+With this split, I don’t have to “pick a side”—my prep and play Prime content is in the Official App, while my DRM-free personal videos stay neatly organized in StreamFab.
 Less clutter, fewer conflicts, and I’m always ready to watch offline.

 FAQs